 Add them all to your pot.

-- When the soup starts boiling, lower the heat and let it simmer for about 30-40 minutes until all the vegetables have softened up.
+When the soup starts boiling, lower the heat and let it simmer for 40 minutes until all the vegetables have softened.

-Using an immersion blender, blend until smooth and serve hot.
+Using an immersion blender, blend until smooth.
 If you don't have an immersion blender, you can pour the soup ingredients into a blender and blend until creamy that way!

 Sweet Potato Powers!